Exercise a high degree of caution in Djibouti because of the threat of terrorist attack and the uncertain regional security environment.

 Penalties for possession, use or trafficking in illegal drugs in Djibouti are severe, and include long jail sentences and heavy fines.
 The narcotic khat is legal in Djibouti, but is illegal in many other countries.
-See our Drugs page.
+More information:

 Homosexuality is not explicitly illegal in Djibouti, however local communities are intolerant of homosexuality and same sex relationships.
-See our LGBTI travellers page.
+More information: